 The UMH is located between the ulnar styloid process and the triquetrum.
 It adheres to the ulnar joint capsule and merges with ...

 Ultrasound (US) is an imaging technology that uses high-frequency sound waves to characterize tissue.
-It is a useful and flexible modality in medical imaging, and often provides additional or unique characterization of tissues, compared with other modalities such as conventional radiography or C...
+It is a useful and flexible modality in medical imaging, and often provides an additional or unique characterization of tissues, compared with other modalities such as conventional radiography o...

 Ultrasound appearance of liver metastases can have bewildering variation.

-Patterns do exist between ultrasound appearance of the liver metastases and the likely primary, which is sometimes helpful in directing search for an unknown primary, as well as helping distinguish between benign lesions ...
+Patterns do exist between ultrasound appearance of the liver metastases and the likely primary, which is sometimes helpful in directing a search for an unknown primary, as well as helping distinguish between benign lesion...

 Ultrasound artifacts are commonly encountered and familiarity is necessary to avoid false diagnosis.

 beam width artifact